© Vietato l'utilizzo dei contenuti senza autorizzazione

 Montescaglioso

-Of these lands visited on a sunny summer afternoon, I remember an insect sting, perhaps a bee, near the Montescaglioso sign.
-Surrounded by fields of magnificent colors, the town is perched on a hill and is part of the Regional Park of the Matera Murgia.
-The village contains numerous churches, but you have to cross it entirely to reach the site that earned it the nickname "jewel": the Benedictine Abbey of San Michele Arcangelo; from up there you can overlook much of the Bradano river valley; you can feel an atmosphere of serenity just by walking along the cloisters, but you need to continue the visit inside and especially to the crypt to understand the importance of this monastery.
-I am planning to return for Easter when, on the occasion of Holy Week, there are many original religious and folkloric events; in that case, I will rewrite the story with the emotions of the moment.
+Of these lands visited on a sunny summer afternoon, I remember an insect bite, perhaps a bee, near the Montescaglioso sign.
+Surrounded by fields of magnificent colors, the town is perched on a hill and is part of the Murgia Materana Regional Park.
+The village contains numerous churches, but you have to cross it all to get to the site that earned it the nickname of "jewel": the Benedictine Abbey of San Michele Arcangelo; from up there you can see a good part of the Bradano river valley; you can breathe an atmosphere of serenity already walking along the cloisters, but it is necessary to continue the visit inside and in particular to the crypt to understand the importance of this monastery.
+I am planning to return for Easter when on the occasion of Holy Week there are many and original religious and folkloric initiations; in that case I will rewrite the story with the emotions of the moment.

 292ced43-f69c-406d-b96c-a894f783c13a